Developing lifelong learners in service to God, country and community

 R – Rigor in learning; Right judgement in Wisdom and Charity

-I am thrilled that you are visiting our website and honored to greet you as you begin to learn more about St. Joseph the Worker Day School and Grade School.
-Whether you are reading this as a potential parent, a current St. Joe’s family, an alum, or as a community leader we are excited to share all the amazing things taking place in our schools.
+I am thrilled that you are visiting our website and honored to greet you as you begin learning more about St. Joseph the Worker Day School and Grade School.
+Whether you are here as a potential parent, a current St. Joe’s family, an alum, or a community leader, we are excited to share the amazing things happening in our schools.

-As I am entering into my eighth year as principal, I am excited to welcome a new and exciting year at both our school locations.
+Now in my tenth year as principal, I joyfully welcome a new and faith-filled school year at both of our campuses.

-We have over 30 students, 6 weeks to two years old in our Day School and 135 students, Preschool 3-6th grade in our Grade School.
-Situated in the Northern Panhandle, we are centrally located between Pennsylvania and Ohio allowing our families to come from all over Hancock and Brooke counties in West Virginia, Burgettstown and Avella in Pennsylvania and Jefferson County in Ohio.
+We are blessed with more than 30 children in our Day School (ages 6 weeks to 2 years) and 139 students in our Grade School (Preschool 3 through 6th grade).
+Situated in the Northern Panhandle, our schools welcome families from across Hancock and Brooke Counties in West Virginia, as well as Burgettstown and Avella in Pennsylvania, and Jefferson County in Ohio.

 Why would families travel 30 minutes to attend our schools?
-It’s simple- We are a school of excellence instilling character and intellect, where every child and family are prepared and empowered to fully engage in any challenge they may face academically, personally and spiritually.
+The answer is simple: we are a school of excellence—instilling both character and intellect—where every child and family are prepared and empowered to face academic, personal, and spiritual challenges with confidence.

 God bless,